-For each goal area targeted, what performance level was achieved?
+For each goal area targeted, comment on what performance level was achieved.
 This is the place to list quantitative data.
 You may also indicate level of support/teaching strategy used to achieve this level; similarly, indicate if performance is independent.

-- Objective 1/increase MLU: at the preparatory set level, CLIENT used S-V-Adj-O sentence structure for 8/10 trials - Objective 2/improve production of initial /s/ clusters @ word level: 70% (14/20) accuracy with a 1:3 model - Objective 3/increase initiation to peers: CLIENT initiated 4 times in 2 minutes to the same peer with only 1 clinician visual prompt - Objective 4/improve use of memory book for communication: CLIENT named 4/6 family members when provided a phonemic cue
+- The CLIENT used S-V-Adj-O sentence structure for 8/10 trials.
+Objective met. - The CLIENT produced initial /s/ clusters at the word level with 70% (14/20) accuracy with a model.
+Objective not met. - The CLIENT initiated 4 times in 2 minutes to the same peer with only 1 clinician visual prompt.
+Objective not met. - The CLIENT named 4/6 family members when provided a phonemic cue.
+Objective not met.